Santa Sabina: Exterior

 The Minor Basilica of Santa Sabina is built in the manner of an Ancient Roman secular basilica, or covered forum.
 The characteristics are a long central nave with a lower aisle on each side.
 Above the aisles, the walls of the nave are pierced by a row of large clerestory windows.
 The brick walls are mostly unrendered, and the windows are made of selenite, not glass, making the building look much as it did when it was built in the 5th century.

-The building has a colonnaded porch opening onto a cloister, and at the other end, a semi-circular apse.
+The building has a colonnaded porch opening propped onto a cloister, and at the other end, a semi-circular apse.

 The campanile (bell tower) was originally built in the 10th century; but was rebuilt in the 17th century in the Baroque style.

-The wooden door of the basilica is generally agreed to be the original door from 430 to 432, although it was apparently not constructed for this doorway.
+The wooden door of the basilica is generally agreed to be the original door from 430 – 432, although it was apparently not constructed for this doorway.
 Eighteen of its wooden panels survive — all but one depicting scenes from the Bible.
-Most famous among these is one of the earliest certain depictions of the crucifixion of Jesus Christ and the 2 thieves.
+Most famous among these is one of the earliest certain depictions of the crucifixion of Jesus Christ and the two thieves.
 Other panels have also been the subjects of extensive analysis because of their importance to the study of Christian iconography.

 Above the doorway, the interior preserves an original dedication in Latin hexameters.